ials/percepcion2/README.md

   -  [A survey of public datasets for computer vision tasks in precision agriculture](https://www.sciencedirect.com/science/article/pii/S0168169920312709)

 - Homework:
-  - Students revise their second report: "Image analysis using DL"
+  - Students write their second report: "Image analysis using DL"

 ## Semana 16 – 21 a  25 de noviembre

 **Examen No. 2 – 23 de noviembre**

 - Homework:
-  - Students write  discussion & conclusions for their second report: "Image analysis using DL"
+  - Students complete and revise their second report: "Image analysis using DL"

 ## Semana 17 -  28 de noviembre a 2 de diciembre